Calculating the cost of starting a medical practice – our complete guide

 No one-size-fits-all financial plan

 Your exact start-up costs will depend on the type of medical practice you are starting, and the region in which you are operating.
 Costs in the different categories can also vary across industries and regions.
-For example, a specialist practice may need to invest in specialist clinical management software, while a larger general practice would need to invest in a larger IT package tailored to a bigger team of doctors and staff.
+For example, a specialist practice may need to invest in specialist clinical management software, while a larger general practice would need to invest in a larger IT package tailored to a bigger team of medical professionals and support staff.

 Setting realistic expectations